Oxore/dotfiles-boak/README.md

 [`oh-my-zsh`](https://github.com/robbyrussell/oh-my-zsh),
 any font patched by [`nerd-fonts` patcher](https://github.com/ryanoasis/nerd-fonts#font-patcher).

 Theme file location is `.oh-my-zsh/themes/agnoster.zsh-theme`.
-Font on the screenshot is "Droid Sans Mono Dotted for Powerline" patched by `nerd-fonts` patcher.
+Font on the screenshot is "Droid Sans Mono Dotted for Powerline Bold" size of 8 patched by `nerd-fonts` patcher.

 ___